ozseccon/ozlockcon.com/faq.md

 <small>[Courtesy of [<abbr title="The Open Organisation Of Lockpickers">TOOOL</abbr>](http://toool.us/).]</small>

-{% comment %}

 ## Access for all

 OzSecCon is committed to including all people from all backgrounds and walks of life.
-If for some reason, you find yourself in need of financial assistance, OzSecCon may be able to provide you with a discounted or free ticket for the event depending on your situation.
+If for some reason, you find yourself unable to afford a ticket to the conference, OzSecCon may be able to provide you with a discounted or free ticket for the event depending on your situation.

-If you wish to apply for this, we ask that you submit your information to the [following form](https://goo.gl/forms/CHiFFYLR4KrXoaxz1).
+If you wish to apply for this, we ask that you submit your information to the [following form](https://docs.google.com/forms/d/1_WsFBBkaEjStw6MLGc4UrPQJRC_2pgu9DFIOPJfeBsU).

-{% endcomment %}

 ## Previous conferences